be-great/AirBnB_clone/README.md

-## we going to read the file exist reload it and save them again with new data
+<h3>we going to read the file exist reload it and save them again with new data </h3>

+## Run Test

+    echo "python3.8 -m unittest discover tests" | bash